6 Resolutions for a cleaner new year

 to prevent scratches and scrapes from marring the wood.

-It take just a few moments to create a housecleaning schedule that works for you and will give you a cleaner home in the year ahead.
-And you'll find that when your home sparkles, you shine, too!
-Here's to a happy, cleaner new year!
+It takes just a few moments to create a realistic cleaning schedule that will yield a houseful of spotless results.
+And you'll find that when your home sparkles, you shine, too.
+Happy 2017!